pszponder/dotfiles/README.md

     - [ ] Automate cloning the repository
     - [ ] Automate stowing the dotfiles
 - [ ] Figure out if there is a way to use stow to replace files which are already present in the home directory with the ones from the dotfiles repo
+- [ ] Don't install shells using brew
+- [ ] Get atuin working with bash
+- [ ] get tmux to use zsh shells (only if can't get bash to work with atuin)